Charlotte Child Custody Attorney

 Call Rech Law, P.C. at (704) 659-0007 or contact us online today to get your case evaluated by one of our child custody attorneys in Charlotte.

-Physical v.
-Legal Custody in North Carolina
+Understanding Physical & Legal Custody in North Carolina

 A divorce that involves children means that custody must be determined either through mutual agreement of both parents or by the family court.
 As a parent, there are two types of child custody in NC that may be awarded to you: physical custody or legal custody.